RPGC LOCAL RULES

 If your ball comes to rest on the road on the left side, you get a free drop no closer to the hole.
 It's only OB if it somehow gets through the fence into the maintenance yard.

-If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, you can take a free drop within a club length of the black tees plate on #14.
+If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, take a free drop within a club length of the black tees plate on #14.

 In regards to the nursrey area on left side, if the area in question is not clearly defined as OB with boundary stakes, fence or white marking the area where the ball comes to rest must be considered in play and must be played as it lies.